 Another category, another near-perfect execution.

 The upper is made up of multiple layers.
-The visible layer is a series of synthetics, and under it is Performance Woven.
+The visible layer is a series of lightweight synthetics and textiles, and under it is Performance Woven.
 The side panels utilize an open textile that allows for some breathability.

-I wouldn’t call the setup super-premium, especially by judging it from the top layer but it gets the job done.
+I wouldn’t call the setup super-premium, especially by judging it from the top layer but it for sure gets the job done performance-wise.

 I do see some slight fractions on the sides of the shoe’s upper but that’s not a lot to be concerned about.

-I wouldn’t personally make this an outdoor shoe – the upper is not terrible unreliable but thin materials implemented the way it is on the AJ 34 won’t last too long while destroying them on concrete.
-Plus that $175 tag doesn’t make it more appealing.
+I wouldn’t personally make this an outdoor shoe – the upper is not terribly unreliable but thin materials implemented the way they are on the AJ 34 won’t last too long while destroying them on concrete.

 Overall though, performance is the main factor of the shoe and performance it delivers.
 I would, of course, liked to see something more durable and more premium for $175 but that would be the only nitpick I’d have on the whole shoe.